kingjuliando/clog/README.md

 ## Usage

+Keep the script in the site root directory to make things simple.

 `./sb add` takes you through the process of writing a post

 `./sb post` allows you to select which draft post you want to post

+`./sb remove` or `./sb rm` allows you to remove a post

 ## Todo